AliKdhim87/nextjs-markdown-demo/README.md

 The project's structure is organized as follows:

-- `/content/blog`: Contains Markdown files for individual blog posts.
+- `src/content/blog`: Contains Markdown files for individual blog posts.
 - `/public`: Holds static assets such as images.
-- `/styles`: Includes CSS styles used throughout the project.
+- `src/styles`: Includes CSS styles used throughout the project.
-- `/utils`: Contains utility functions used in the application.
+- `src/utils`: Contains utility functions used in the application.
-- `/pages`: Defines Next.js pages, including dynamic blog post pages.
+- `src/apps`: Defines Next.js pages, including dynamic blog post pages.
-- `/components`: Holds reusable React components.

 ## Contributing